ameliakimball/sheltermatch/README.md

 - shelters.csv : a list of the shelters servied from the sql database (to be served to the user with their api query).

 ### application/flaskexample contains:
-- views.py: the "guts" of the app, this is top level code that calls the functions in pet_functions.py and instantiates what to do from input to output screens on the ap.
+- views.py: the "guts" of the app, this is top level code that calls the functions in pet_functions.py and instantiates what to do from input to output screens on the app.
 - templates/ : the html templates used for the input and output
 - static/: a folder with css/, fonts/ and js/ for the website. *Note that /etc/nginx/sites-enabled points to the static folder*, and therefore any change to this folder structure risks losing website formatting, or breaking the website entirely.